MATLAB Reproducibility Survey Analysis

 version 1

 As part of a fellowship from the Software Sustainability Institute I'm gathering data around the opinions of researchers on topics in research reproducibility as they relate to MATLAB specifically.
+The data will be used to help inform course materials for training researchers who use MATLAB to use the tools available in producing research output that is more reproducible.'

 This MATLAB live script can be used to re-run the data analysis and present the results and is itself an example of literate programming - presenting the analysis and conclusions alongside one another.
 Clone its repository from GitHub or download the source code as a zip archive to run it locally.